 From: Lee, S., & Lebowitz, S. (2015, August 26).
 20 cognitive biases that screw up your decisions.
 Retrieved August 02, 2017, from http://www.businessinsider.com/cognitive-biases-that-affect-decisions-2015-8

-Working together in small groups, skim over the four information sources linked below related to Energy Drinks.
-Use The CRAAP Test to holistically consider the currency, relevance, authority, accuracy and purpose of the articles, and discuss the pros and cons of each one.
-Which sources would you forward to your boss and why?
+Working together in small groups, skim over the four information sources related to energy drinks that are linked below.
+Use The CRAAP Test to holistically consider the currency, relevance, authority, accuracy and purpose of the sources.
+Which sources would you choose to forward to your boss and why?